Callmevbdu/MVP-Repo/README.md

 ## Introduction:
 “Ronda” is a Moroccan cards game which has Spanish-Italian origins.
 The deck of cards consists of 40 cards; four Latin suits (cups, swords, sticks, denarii).
 There are cards numbered 1 to 7, and three other cards: the Jack (10), the Knight (11) and the King (12)).
 Note that 8 and 9 are “missing”.

-The game is played with two, three or four players by constituting, in the case of 4 players, 2 teams which play together and whose players are seated opposite each other with tokens.
+The game is played with two, three or four players sequentially, in the case of 4 players, the players seated in opposite play as a team.

 [Deployed project page](https://callmevbdu.github.io/Ronda-moroccan_game/)